-115.216 (a): GEO and SRRC policies mandates that the facility shall not discriminate against residents with known disabilities and shall provide reasonable accommodations to ensure access to programs, activities, and services in accordance with the Americans with Disabilities Act and the provisions established in this Policy.
+115.216 (a): GEO and CAE policies mandates that the facility shall not discriminate against residents with known disabilities and shall provide reasonable accommodations to ensure access to programs, activities, and services in accordance with the Americans with Disabilities Act and the provisions established in this Policy.
 Through policy and practice, the facility staff ensures that residents with all disabilities listed in 115.16a have an equal opportunity to participate in and benefit from all aspects of the agency's efforts to prevent, detect and respond to sexual abuse and sexual harassment.
 There were no deaf or blind resident housed at the facility during this audit period.
 The facility has TTY telephone and hard of hearing telephones for residents.
 The PREA manual is provided in English and Spanish in Large Print.
 The facility staff that conduct PREA orientation and comprehensive education indicated that all orientation and comprehensive education is read to the residents, and they sign a statement acknowledging they understand the PREA program.
 The staff indicated that residents with learning disabilities are provided the same training program, however all of the training programs at the center are individualized and learning-disabled residents are provided training including reading documents.
 The facility has a Language Line Contract.

 115.216 (b): All PREA related information (written information), including postings, brochures and handouts are available in English, and Spanish.
 The facility has access to translation services for written access in other languages.
 Staff also may read information to residents when necessary.
 Agency and facility policies prohibit residents to be relied on as readers or any types of assistants, except in limited circumstances where an extended delay in obtaining an effective interpreter could compromise the resident's safety.
 All staff interviewed indicated they would utilize staff that were bilingual or the language line if staff were not available.
-There were no LEP residents at the facility during the audit.
+There was one LEP residents at the facility during the audit.
+He was interviewed utilizing a staff translator.
+The resident indicated he was aware of PREA, had gone to the training and know the staff at the center that are bilingual.

 115.216 (c): The facility director provided a memo of record indicating that the center has not utilized resident interpreters, resident readers, or other types of resident assistants during this accreditation period.
 The use of residents under these circumstances must be justified and documented in a written investigative report.
 Staff interviewed knew residents were not to be used for these purposes.
-Interviews with first responders, medical, mental health and monitors confirmed their awareness of the prohibition of using resident interpreters for PREA compliance functions.
+Interviews with first responders and monitors confirmed their awareness of the prohibition of using resident interpreters for PREA compliance functions.